tytydraco/yessleep/out/Bones_for_Buddy.md

 Buddy grabbed it and stuffed it in his pocket.

-They walked through the dark woods, Buddy guiding them both through the clearing, their cabin coming into view.
+They walked through the dark woods, his dog guiding them both through the clearing, their cabin coming into view.
 Along with Pa’s old truck.

 “Where you been, boy?”